-standards, does your Skills Bootcamp cover some of the content set out in the occupational standard(s)? be registered with an accredited body e.g., RTAS (Rail Training Assurance Scheme), provide your registration number and where applicable grade.
+With reference to bootcamp, they will be issued a certificate of completion.
+Where N/A the IFATE occupational maps, if there are relevant occupational standards, does your Skills Bootcamp cover some of the content set out in the occupational standard(s)?
+Yes - Digital Marketer Level 3 ST1031 Yes - Content Creator Level 3 ST0105 Engineering Skills Bootcamp delivery requires you to be registered with an accredited body e.g., RTAS (Rail Training Assurance Scheme), provide your registration number and where applicable grade.
+N/A

-Where the delivery is in a Green Skills N/A If the Skills N/A
+Where the delivery N/A If the Skills N/A

+is in a Green Skills • Bootcamp is ,

-subcategory, state Bootcamp is delivering in
+subcategory, state delivering in

 if the Skills Early Years,

 Bootcamp will please state if

 deliver skills: the Skills

-□ that meet Bootcamp will
+that meet Bootcamp will

 the Green include a work

 Skills placement.
 If

 definition, so, please

-□ in Prioritised specify the
+□ in specify the

-Green number of days
+Prioritised number of days

+Green the placement

-Sectors, the placement will be.
+Sectors, will be.

-□ that are will be.
+□ that are

 'Direct

 Green'.

-Guided Learning Hours are the time a learner spends being taught or instructed by, or otherwise participating in education or training under the immediate, real-time guidance of a lecturer, supervisor, tutor or other appropriate supplier of education or training, whether online or in person.
+\Guided Learning Hours are the time a learner spends being taught or instructed by, or otherwise participating in education or training under the immediate, real-time guidance of a lecturer, supervisor, tutor or other appropriate supplier of education or training, whether online or in person.
 Pre-recorded content does not count towards GLHs.